wp-plugins/veritrans-woocommerce-payment-gateway/readme.txt

 Bugs can be reported in our [ColorLabs Support Desk](http://colorlabsproject.com/resolve/) or you can also use wordpress plugins support for reporting bugs and error.

 == Changelog ==

+= 1.1.0 =

+* Add: Compatibility with WooCommerce version 2.1.x
+* Fix: Token request API as veritrans use new API endpoint
+* Fix: Veritrans VT-Web method
+* Fix: Remove name attribute from Credit card form for prevent sending data to merchant server

 = 1.0.0 =